Self-organized swimming with odd elasticity: Purcell's swimmer under shape fluctuation

-{\it Purcell's swimmer under shape fluctuation.--} With straightforward calculations, we can obtain the gauge field strength around the equilibrium, and find that only the components $F_{1312}=-F_{1321}$ are nonzero and the other components are zero.
+With straightforward calculations, we can obtain the gauge field strength around the equilibrium, and find that only the components $F_{1312}=-F_{1321}$ are nonzero and the other components are zero.
 Thus, only swimming along the $x$-axis is possible, if a time-periodic deformation is considered.
 Let us denote the nonzero components as $F_{13\alpha\beta}=F\epsilon_{\alpha\beta}$, which is given by

-This form is in agreement with the one found in previous studies of Purcell's swimmer \cite{Becker2003, Koens2021}.